neil7057/pjl_host_system/README.md

     -   Easily Login and Logout
     -   Have access to my profile page
     -   Easily see my current order total
-    -   add/remove items from my shopping bag prior to checkout
+    -   Add/remove items from my shopping bag prior to checkout
     -   See my order history
     -   Be able to update and save my personal info
+    -   Add a product review and edit/delete it
     -   Be able to change and/or recover my password
     -   Make a purchase with my delivery info pre-populated
+    -   Message an administrator

 - #### As an admin I want to:
     -   Be able to add, edit and delete products
+    -   Be able to see and process messages
+    -   Authorise, delete user reviews
     -   Have easy access to admin controls

 -   ### Design